weirdyang/practice/README.md

 Repo of scripts

 ### news articles
 Followed the tutorial [here](https://www.quantinsti.com/blog/sentiment-analysis-news-python/) on scraping newspaper articles and performing sentiment analysis.
-Made changes to use different set of dictionary and analysis tools.
+Updated the code to work with python 3.6.
+Changed the webscraping code to match the changes in the website's layout.
+Used nltk instead of pattern to do sentiment analysis and text parsing.
+Used VADER and a different corpus to perform the sentiment analysis.

 Sentiment analysis using [VADER](http://www.nltk.org/_modules/nltk/sentiment/vader.html) and a simple dictionary using a corpus of postive and negative words.